kamranbekirovyz/versionarte/README.md

 Features you can implement with versionarte:
 - 😈 Force users to update to the latest version of your app before continuing.
-- 💆🏻‍♂️ Have different minimum, latest versions and availability status for separate platforms.
+- 💆🏻‍♂️ Have separate minimum, latest versions and availability status for platforms.
 - 🚧 Disable your app for maintenance with custom information text.
-- 🆕 Inform users when a new, optional update is available..
+- 🆕 Inform users when an optional update is available..
 - 🔗 Launch the App Store on iOS and Play Store on Android.

 <img src="https://raw.githubusercontent.com/kamranbekirovyz/versionarte/master/assets/cover.png" alt="cover_picture" />